 7. Recommender Systems (Movie/Web Show Recommendation)

-Have you ever wondered how media platforms like YouTube, Netflix and others recommend what to watch next?
-They use a tool called the recommender/recommendation system.
-It takes several metrics into consideration, such as age, previously watched shows, most-watched genre and watch frequency, and it feeds them into a machine learning model that then generates what the user might like to watch next.
+Media platforms like YouTube and Netflix recommend what to watch next using a tool called the recommender/recommendation system.
+It takes several metrics into consideration, such as age, previously watched shows, most-watched genre and watch frequency, and it feeds them into a machine learning model that generates what the user might like to watch next.

-Based on your preferences and input data, you can try to build either a content-based recommendation system or a collaborative filtering recommendation system.
+Based on your preferences and input data, you can build either a content-based recommendation system or a collaborative filtering recommendation system.
 For this project, you can use R with the MovieLens data set, which covers ratings for over 58,000 movies.
-As for the packages, you can use recommenderlab, ggplot2, reshap2 and data.table.
+As for the packages, you can use recommenderlab, ggplot2, reshape2 and data.table.

 8. Sentiment Analysis

-Also known as opinion mining, sentiment analysis is a tool backed by artificial intelligence, which essentially allows you to identify, gather and analyze people’s opinions about a subject or a product.
-These opinions could be from a variety of sources, including online reviews or survey responses, and could span a range of emotions such as happy, angry, positive, love, negative, excitement and more.
+Also known as opinion mining, sentiment analysis is an AI-powered technique that allows you to identify, gather and analyze people’s opinions about a subject or a product.
+These opinions could be from a variety of sources, including online reviews and survey responses, and span a range of emotions such as happy, angry, positive, love, negative and excitement.

-Modern data-driven companies benefit the most from a sentiment analysis tool as it gives them the critical insight into the people’s reactions to the dry run of a new product launch or a change in business strategy.
+Modern data-driven companies benefit the most from a sentiment analysis tool as it gives them critical insights into customers’ reactions to the dry run of a new product launch or a change in business strategy.
 To build a system like this, you could use R with janeaustenR’s data set along with the tidytext package.

 9. Exploratory Data Analysis

-Data analysis starts with exploratory data analysis (EDA).
-It plays a key role in the data analysis process as it helps you make sense of your data and often involves visualizing them for better exploration.
-For visualization, you can pick from a range of options, including histograms, scatterplots or heat maps.
+Exploratory data analysis (EDA) plays a key role in data analysis as it helps you make sense of your data and often involves visualizing data points for better exploration.
+You can pick from a range of visuals, including histograms, scatterplots or heat maps.
 EDA can also expose unexpected results and outliers in your data.
-Once you have identified the patterns and derived the necessary insights from your data, you are good to go.
+Once you have identified patterns and derived the necessary insights from your data, you are good to go.

 A project of this scale can easily be done with Python, and for the packages, you can use pandas, NumPy, seaborn and matplotlib.

-A great source for EDA data sets is the IBM Analytics Community.
+A great source for EDA data sets is the IBM TechXchange Community.

 11. Recognizing Speech Emotions

-Speech is one of the most fundamental ways of expressing ourselves, and it contains a variety of emotions, such as calmness, anger, joy and excitement, to name a few.
-By analyzing the emotions behind speech, it’s possible to use this information to restructure our actions, services and even products, to offer a more personalized service to specific individuals.
+Speech contains a variety of emotions, such as calmness, anger, joy and excitement, to name a few.
+By analyzing the emotions behind speech, companies can use this information to restructure their actions, services and products to offer more personalized services.

 This project involves identifying and extracting emotions from multiple sound files containing human speech.
-To make something like this in Python, you can use the Librosa, SoundFile, NumPy, Scikit-learn, and PyAaudio packages.
-For the data set, you can use the Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS), which contains over 7300 files.
+To make something like this in Python, you can use the Librosa, SoundFile, NumPy, Scikit-learn and PyAudio packages.
+For the data set, you can use the Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS), which contains over 7,300 files.

 12. Customer Segmentation

-Modern businesses strive by delivering highly personalized services to their customers, which would not be possible without some form of customer categorization or segmentation.
+Modern businesses strive to deliver highly personalized services to their customers, which would not be possible without some form of customer categorization or segmentation.
 In doing so, organizations can easily structure their services and products around their customers while targeting them to drive more revenue.

-For this project, you will use unsupervised learning to group your customers into clusters based on individual aspects such as age, gender, region, interests, and so on.
+For this project, you will use unsupervised learning to group your customers into clusters based on individual aspects such as age, gender, region and interests.
 K-means clustering or hierarchical clustering are suitable here, but you can also experiment with fuzzy clustering or density-based clustering methods.
 You can use the Mall_Customers data set as sample data.

 More Data Science Project Ideas to Build

 Throughout this article, we’ve covered 12 fun and handy data science project ideas for you to try out.
-Each will help you understand the basics of data science technology.
-As one of the hottest, in-demand professions in the industry, the future of data science holds many promises.
-But to make the most out of the upcoming opportunities, you need to be prepared to take on the challenges it brings.
+Each will help you understand the basics of data science technology — a field that holds much promise and opportunity but also comes with looming challenges.

 Frequently Asked Questions